jr13-rep/inventory_app/README.md

 1. Build the executable using the steps above.
 2. Run the application and verify you can:
    - Enter Name, Part Number, NSN, Serial Number, and Quantity then click **Save**.
    - Select a row to populate the fields and click **Update** to edit it.
    - Select a row and click **Delete** to remove it.
+   - Search using any field and see matching results in the table.
+   - Enter Name, Part Number, NSN, Serial Number, and Quantity then click **Save**.
+   - Select a row to populate the fields and click **Update** to edit it.
+   - Select a row and click **Delete** to remove it.